Use this simple guide to find out everything you should know about brewing with a cafetiere.

 Java

-These Java beans are bursting with earthy flavours of tobacco and dark cocoa.
+These Java beans are bursting with earthy flavours of spices dark cocoa.
 The rich flavours carry through to the aftertaste and the refined acidity perfectly balances this coffee.

 Brewing in a cafetiere will enhance these flavours and create an indulgent cup that is deep and full bodied.
 The low acidity makes this a pleasant, easy to drink option.